jayateertha043/venom/README.md

 ## Introduction

-Welcome to Venom, your all-in-one portable wireless & hardware hacking device.
+Welcome to Venom, your all-in-one portable wireless & hardware hacking companion.
 Venom is designed to empower you with a wide range of capabilities for working with wireless & hardware penetration testing.

 ## Features